awsdocs/amazon-api-gateway-developer-guide/doc_source/cloudtrail.md

 # Logging calls to Amazon API Gateway APIs with AWS CloudTrail<a name="cloudtrail"></a>

 Amazon API Gateway is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, a role, or an AWS service in API Gateway\.
-CloudTrail captures all REST API calls for API Gateway as events, including calls from the API Gateway console and from code calls to the API Gateway APIs\.
+CloudTrail captures all REST API calls for API Gateway service APIs as events, including calls from the API Gateway console and from code calls to the API Gateway service APIs\.

 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for API Gateway\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.